 It is a primer for the full project...
 1.75 gb HD stream

-Over 3 hours (DVD's) of information for all computers, smart phones and pads.
+Over 3 hours (DVD's no longer produced) of information for all computers, smart phones and pads.

 On Distrify the cost is 149.99... here on kyusho.com save $50.00 Only $99.99 for instant access online